 My most recent thing has been calling in instead of calling out because not all mistakes among social justice warriors is deserving of reprimanding.
-It’s a fairly violent thing us SJW’s do to make ourselves look knowledgeable and more versed about something and can further hinder the production of a movement.
-And yeah as a QPOC that seems awfully docile of me but TRUST!
+It’s a fairly violent thing SJW’s do to make themselves look knowledgeable and more versed about something that can further hinders the production of a movement.
+And yeah, coming from a QPOC that seems awfully docile of me but TRUST!
 There’s a time and place for me to get shady and snatch edges.
 And BELIEVE when I do, you won’t even know it.
 You’ll just feel the burn of your barren sensitive scalp of where your edges used to be.
 Don’t get a thing twisted boo boo (insert claps).

 So allow me to call in and tell you the issue with coming out.
 Society likes to define it’s majority population in relation to the marginalized.
 So we have labels like gay, lesbian, cis, trans, queer and etc. to set “us” a part from “them” in a constant attempt to isolate who’s important and who’s “disposable”.
 It’s rhetoric.
 If “us” can’t see “them”, then “they” aren’t associated with “us” and “we” can continue to ignore “their” issues and experiences and never have to help “them” because “they” don’t affect us.
 Got it so far?